LandazuriPaul/nest-react/packages/client/README.md

 ### Docker image

-The frontend package has a [Dockerfile](./Dockerfile) which builds a lightweight (based on the [alpine](https://alpinelinux.org/) project) production ready Docker image.
+The client package has a [Dockerfile](./Dockerfile) which builds a lightweight (based on the [alpine](https://alpinelinux.org/) project) production ready Docker image.

 For more information about the Docker images, see the [main README.md](../../README.md#docker-images).